vibhoragarwal/techvibhor/_posts/aws_athena.md

 "out_*" output was created and persisted in AWS S3 in zipped files, with hundreds of GBs of data points.

-Now for querying, we assume that "attr1..", "attr2..", "attr3.. are always provided in the query, while "attr4.." and "attr5.." are optionally provided.
+Now for querying, we assume that "attr1..", "attr2..", "attr3.. are always provided in the query, while "attr4.." and "attr5.." are optionally provided. "attr5_str" is another input element, which does not come in query, but is a filter in 'where' clause of the query; same with 'out_key1' & 'out_key2' which may or may not be part of where clause.

  | attr0_str     | attr1_num | attr2_num | attr3_num | attr4_num | attr5_str | out_key1     | out_key2   |